ImperialCollegeLondon/VeriTINY/team/README-INDIV-tkh2017.md

 # Individual Statement for Team Code Submission - tkh2017

-During the group phase of the project I first continued to work on the `Lexer`, `Parser` and `LogicBlockGen` modules.
+During the group phase of the project, I first continued to work on the `Lexer`, `Parser` and `LogicBlockGen` modules.
 Specifically, I added support for continuous assigns, bracketed expressions and also fixed some bugs in concatenations.

 The following BNF definitions were added to VeriTINY: